There are times in life when we can feel like we’ve been treated badly.

 Taking court proceedings on your own

-If you decide to take court proceedings on your own you can find out what you have to do at each of the main stages in the court process from this Advice Now guide Going to Court: Starting your claim and the pre-trial process.
+If you decide to take court proceedings on your own you can find out what you have to do at each of the main stages in the court process from this Citizens Advice guide to Going to court without a solicitor or barrister.
 You can also find out more about court hearings and making appeals against a court decision in this Advice Now guide Going to Court: Hearings, the trial and appeals.

 Where can I find out more?